 Each year a boroughwide programme of capital drainage improvements is developed based on information gathered during cleansing operations.
-This work typically involves CCTV surveys, localised drainage pipe repairs, jetting of drainage runs, replacing defective gully pots etc. By the end of the current 2023/24 year, around £190k of this type of work will have been completed.
+This work typically involves CCTV surveys, localised drainage pipe repairs, jetting of drainage runs, replacing defective gully pots etc. During the current 2022/23 year, around £175k of this type of work will have been completed.